arteklabs/samples-sphinx/docs/sphinx/src/rest.rst

 Cross-Reference Objects: Python
 -------------------------------

 It is possible to migrate docstrings from python source files, or to include python documentation in reST files.
 You'll find examples below on how to do the latter.
+Read through :ref:`import python docstrings <import_pydocs>` to learn how to do the former.

 .. code::